-- 2.35 The Company does not have in issue any securities not representing share capital. - 2.36 No shares of the Company are currently in issue with a fixed date on which entitlement to a dividend arises or with a time limit after which entitlement to a dividend lapses and there are no arrangements in force whereby future dividends are waived or agreed to be waived. - 2.37 Save as disclosed in this paragraph 2, there has been no issue of share or loan capital of the Company since the Company's incorporation. - 2.38 Save as pursuant to the Share Issuance Agreement (which is summarised in paragraph 7 of this Part 8), no commissions, discounts, brokerages or other special terms have been granted by the Company in connection with the issue or sale of any share or loan capital of the Company. - 2.39 No share or loan capital of the Company is under option or has been agreed, conditionally or unconditionally, to be put under option, nor will any such share or loan capital be under option or agreed, conditionally or unconditionally, to be put under option at Admission.

-- 2.40 Other than pursuant to the Placing Programme, no shares of the Company have been sold or are available in whole or in part to the public in conjunction with the application for the New Ordinary Shares to be admitted to the Official List. - 2.41 The New Ordinary Shares are in registered form.
+- 2.6 The Company does not have in issue any securities not representing share capital. - 2.7 No shares of the Company are currently in issue with a fixed date on which entitlement to a dividend arises or with a time limit after which entitlement to a dividend lapses and there are no arrangements in force whereby future dividends are waived or agreed to be waived. - 2.8 Save as pursuant to the Share Issuance Agreement (which is summarised in paragraph 7.1 of this Part 6), no commissions, discounts, brokerages or other special terms have been granted by the Company in connection with the issue or sale of any share or loan capital of the Company. - 2.9 No share or loan capital of the Company is under option or has been agreed, conditionally or unconditionally, to be put under option, nor will any such share or loan capital be under option or agreed, conditionally or unconditionally, to be put under option at Admission. - 2.10 Other than pursuant to the Placing Programme, no shares of the Company have been sold or are available in whole or in part to the public in conjunction with the application for the New Ordinary Shares to be admitted to the Official List. - 2.11 The New Ordinary Shares are in registered form.
 No temporary documents of title will be issued and prior to the issue of definitive certificates transfers will be certified against the register.
 New Ordinary Shares, when issued, will be transferred to successful applicants through CREST.
-The New Ordinary Shares to be held through CREST will be credited to CREST accounts on Admission, respectively. - 2.42 No convertible securities, exchangeable securities or securities with warrants have been issued by the Company. - 2.43 No person has voting rights that differ from those of other Shareholders. - 2.44 Neither the Company nor the Subsidiary hold any Ordinary Shares or C Shares in treasury and no Ordinary Shares or C Shares are held by or on behalf of the Company itself.
+The New Ordinary Shares to be held through CREST will be credited to CREST accounts on Admission, respectively. - 2.12 No convertible securities, exchangeable securities or securities with warrants have been issued by the Company. - 2.13 No person has voting rights that differ from those of other Shareholders.